 For many like me, this approach comes naturally.

-No, I was not hinting that I am ‘super-intelligent’ so that cracking MCQs set by UPSC was always a cakewalk.
+No, I was not hinting that I am ‘super-intelligent’ so cracking MCQs set by UPSC was always a cakewalk.

 In fact, I failed to clear the UPSC cut-off marks when I appeared for my first Prelims.